-Where Primary substation monitoring is not suitable to use the data directly in network analysis, the above process has demonstrated to provide useful clusters of sites with similar behaviour based on observed data.
-This can further be improved by subcategorising the sample by the season that the peak demand occurred, also further subcategorising the time of peak to capture early morning and midday peaking substations as different categories.
+Where Primary substation monitoring is not suitable to use the data directly in network analysis, the above process has been demonstrated to provide useful clusters of sites with similar behaviour based on observed data.
+This can further be improved by subcategorising the sample by the season that the peak demand occurred.
+We are looking to rerun this analysis with a greater sample size, and including more clustering features to gather further details on the archetypes.
+We will also look at improving methods of cleansing the time-series data.